YuAo/NSTimer-WeakTarget/README.md

 #NSTimer-WeakTarget

-A simple but powerful NSTimer category which adds the support of weak target for NSTimer.
+A NSTimer category which adds the support of weak target for NSTimer.

 With this NSTimer category.
 You will NEVER worry about NSTimer retaining it's target.